 6. Get more from each word with FluentU.

 So, if you were a robot, we’d just tell you to download a long list of French words and their translations into your hard drive.

 But you’re not a robot.
 Staring at boring word lists just isn’t going to cut it.
 You need to learn French words in context, the way native speakers use them, if you really want to remember them and use them correctly.

 FluentU is your best bet for this type of authentic, entertaining studying.
-It provides real-world French videos, like movie trailers, funny YouTube clips, news broadcasts and more, that’ve been transformed into language learning experiences.
+It lets you learn French from real-world content like music videos, commercials, news broadcasts, cartoons and inspiring talks.

 7. Read constantly to learn French nouns with their genders.

 All French nouns are either feminine or masculine.
 Feminine nouns are preceded by the articles une (a) or la (the), while masculine nouns are preceded by un (a) or le (the).
 For example: